T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning

 Several methods attempt to leverage temporal information~\cite{sHuang_2021_STRL, yWu_2023_SpatiotemporalSelfSupervisedLearning, nunes_tarl, hLiang_2021_ExploringGeometryawareContrast} by incorporating multi-frame input during the self-supervised phase but their core concepts remain grounded in contrastive learning.
-Specifically, the scans captured at different times are treated as augmented samples of the same scene, without including temporal correspondence into the modeling procedure.
+Specifically, the point clouds captured at different times are treated as augmented samples of the same scene, without including temporal correspondence into the modeling procedure.

-Therefore, we propose a new self-supervised method, namely \ours, to exploit the accumulated observations.
-The key idea of \ours is to learn a powerful representation for point cloud scans and integrate features from the past for present use.
+Therefore, we propose a new self-supervised paradigm, namely \ours, to exploit the accumulated observations.
 During the pre-training stage, the current scan is voxelized with a high masking ratio, while the previous scan is fed entirely to the encoder.
-Then, the reconstruction pretext task is performed by incorporating three types of information: voxel embeddings of the past scan, visible voxel embeddings of the current scan, and the position of masked voxels.
-In this way, the WCA module learns to incorporate historical information into the current frame using unlabeled data.
-The proposed \ours pre-training strategy endows the network with both a powerful representation for sparse point clouds and the capacity to strengthen the present by learning from the past.
-As shown in Fig.~\ref{fig:scatter}, the proposed \ours achieves higher overall and pedestrian-specific mAPH than the randomly initialized baseline, namely the same model but trained from scratch.
+Then, the pretext task is to reconstruct the current scan by incorporating voxel embeddings of the past scan, visible voxel embeddings of the current scan, and the position of masked voxels.
+This way, the proposed windowed cross-attention module learns to incorporate historical information into the current frame using unlabeled data.
+The \ours pre-training strategy endows the network with both a powerful representation for sparse point clouds and the capacity to strengthen the present by learning from the past.
+As shown in Fig.~\ref{fig:fig1}, the proposed \ours achieves higher overall and pedestrian-specific mAPH than the randomly initialized baseline, namely the same model but trained from scratch.